MisaOgura/MRNet/README.md

 The information on preprocessing can be found in the [Methods section](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002699#sec008) of the paper.

-The MRNet dataset consits of following components.
+The MRNet dataset consists of following components.

 ```bash
 data/MRNet-v1.0